raipankaj/kotfirebase/README.md

 //Get documents in the collection using ktx val collectionKtxLiveData: LiveData<CollectionResult> = "collectionId".getFirebaseCollection()
-        //or
-//Listen for the realtime update val collectionRealtimeKtxLiveData: LiveData<CollectionResult> = "collectionId".getFirebaseCollection(true)
+//or listen for the realtime update val collectionRealtimeKtxLiveData: LiveData<CollectionResult> = "collectionId".getFirebaseCollection(true)
 ```

 <h3>Cloud Storage</h3>